MetaMask/metamask-docs/docs/guide/README.md

 MetaMask comes pre-loaded with fast connections to the Ethereum blockchain and several test networks via our friends at [Infura](https://infura.io/).
 This allows you to get started without synchronizing a full node, while still providing the option to upgrade your security and use the blockchain provider of your choice.

-Today, MetaMask is compatible with any blockchain that exposes an [Ethereum Compatible JSON RPC API](https://github.com/ethereum/wiki/wiki/JSON-RPC), including custom and private blockchains.
+Today, MetaMask is compatible with any blockchain that exposes an [Ethereum-compatible JSON RPC API](https://github.com/ethereum/wiki/wiki/JSON-RPC), including custom and private blockchains.
 For development, we recommend running a test blockchain like [Ganache](https://www.trufflesuite.com/ganache).

 We’re aware that there are constantly new private blockchains that people are interested in connecting MetaMask to, and [we are building towards easier integration with these many options](https://medium.com/metamask/metamasks-vision-for-multiple-network-support-4ffbee9ec64d).